academie-de-espee/academie-de-espee.github.io/articles/starting-in-sca-rapier-fencing.md

 When preparing for your first fencing event, the Gold Key is the best place to find clothing that fits you properly.
 Usually, fencers will advise you on the required equipment before and during the authorization process.
 You can also borrow gear from your local practice for your first events.
 You can keep the gear with you for the event weekend and return it afterward.

 1. Check-In Process:
-When you arrive at an SCA event, your first step is to check in at the event registration, commonly referred to as “Troll.”
+When you arrive at an SCA event, your first step is to check in at the event registration, commonly referred to as "Troll."
 Here, you’ll pay the event fee; if you're not a member of the SCA, you must sign a waiver to participate.

 1. Authorization and Inspection:
 Next, head to the Minister of the List (MoL) table near the fighting field or the check-in area.
 You must be previously authorized to fight, a process that ensures you understand the rules and safety requirements.
 Additionally, before you can participate in any combat, a marshal from the field staff will need to inspect your armor and weapons to confirm they meet all safety regulations.